linker3000/GALBinaryTo7Seg/README.md

 * Connect (via 1K8 resistors), one transistor base to the same GAL pin as the input clock (pin 9), the other to pin 12 - this means the transistors are driven on alternately.
 * Connect the capacitor across the GAL supply rails, as close to the chip as possible.

-If when you wire everything up the hex digits are the wrong way round, transpose the base connections to the GAL.
+*If when you wire everything up the hex digits are the wrong way round, transpose the base connections to the GAL.*

-Optional extra - 74LS373
+**Optional extra - 74LS373**

-If you feed the 8-bit input to the GAL through a 74LS373 8-bit latch, this chip will free-run (no clock needed), but will freeze its output when pin 11 ('C') is taken low - so you can use this as a trigger to helt the display if you need to check a value at a specific time.
+If you feed the 8-bit input to the GAL through a 74LS373 8-bit latch, this chip will free-run (no clock needed), but will freeze its output when pin 11 ('C') is taken low - so you can use this as a trigger to halt the display if you need to check a value at a specific time.

 A schematic will follow shortly.